thatRichman/seqdir/README.md

 seqdir
 ----------

+## This library is under initial development and has not yet been released.
+Feel free to use, explore, and modify at your own risk.

 seqdir is a simple library for monitoring the state of Illum*na sequencing runs.
 It attempts to be small and lightweight. seqdir events are serializeable to \<your favorite format\>.

 ### Design